What is a Body Fat Calculator?

 Calculating metrics like your Body Fat Percentage and Body Mass Index (BMI) can help you determine how much of your total body weight is comprised of fat so that you can set the right health and weight management goals.

-Calculate Your Fat % and Pounds of Fat
+Calculate Your Fat % and Pounds of Body Fat

 Notes on Different Calculation Formulas in the drop-down menu below:

 1) Covert Bailey is the default and recommended calculation, and requires a body measuring tape.

 2) The Jackson/Pollock calculations require a caliper.

 3) The YMCA formulas require only a scale, but are not as accurate.

 4) The Navy Tape Measurement calculation requires a body measuring tape, and uses the neck and abdomen (in addition to height and weight) for the calculation.